General Motors and United Auto Workers Reach Tentative Deal That Could End Strike

 If approved, the contract agreement will set the pattern for negotiations at Fiat Chrysler and Ford.
 It wasn’t clear which company the union would bargain with next, or whether there would be another strike.

-The union’s International Executive Board first has to vote on the GM deal, then union leaders from factories will travel to Detroit for a vote on Thursday.
+The union’s bargainers have voted to recommend the deal to the UAW International Executive Board, which will vote on the agreement.
+Union leaders from factories nationwide will travel to Detroit for a vote on Thursday.
 The earliest workers could return would be after that.

 In past years, it’s taken a minimum of three or four days and as long as several weeks for the national ratification vote.
 Workers took almost two weeks to finish voting on their last GM agreement, in October of 2015.
-Then, skilled trades workers rejected it, causing further delays.
+Then skilled trades workers rejected it, causing further delays.

+“The No. 1 priority of the national negotiation team has been to secure a strong and fair contract that our members deserve,” union Vice President Terry Dittes, the chief bargainer with GM, said in a statement Wednesday.
+The agreement, he said, has “major gains” for UAW workers.

 This time around — with a federal corruption investigation that has implicated the past two UAW presidents and brought convictions of five union officials — many union members don’t trust the leadership and likely won’t want to return to work until they’ve gotten a chance to vote on the deal themselves.